The Hub’s Database#

 mysqlclientsqlalchemy provider, or another backend recommended by sqlalchemy

 You also need to set

-pool_recycleto some value (typically 60 - 300) which depends on your MySQL setup.
+pool_recycleto some value (typically 60 - 300, JupyterHub will default to 60) which depends on your MySQL setup.
 This is necessary since MySQL kills connections serverside if they’ve been idle for a while, and the connection from the hub will be idle for longer than most connections.
 This behavior will lead to frustrating ‘the connection has gone away’ errors from sqlalchemy if

 pool_recycleis not set.